 Big tech companies like IBM, Facebook, Google and Amazon are pouring billions into AI research.
 There is already prototypes of new hardware components like memristors, qubits and even optronics.
 Once they work out the design flaws with those new technologies, they will be able to scale them up to billions on a single chip.
 Unlike conventional transistor based processors, it won’t take us a half century to gradually make them smaller and more energy efficient.
 Prototype memristors are already as small as cutting edge transistors.
 We will see a great leap forward in pattern recognition within the next 20 years, once companies finalize their design and scale up their chips will billions of memristors.

 There are different kinds of AI and not all AIs will be sentient.
 For example, an AI with the cognitive capacity of a cockroach is overkill for a self-driving car.
 Most of the jobs in our economy could be done better by AIs well below human levels of cognition.
-We could have all the workers in our economy replaced by AIs that are not self-aware and are driven by pure instinct, which was designed by humans.
-We could have a cockroach experience positive emotions, rewarding it for getting it’s passengers to their destination safely.
+Most jobs are IF-THEN trees.
+For example, IF the customer hands you cash THEN open the cash drawer.
+Some jobs have much more complex IF-THEN trees than other jobs and it takes a lot of software developers to create it.
+Self-driving cars have to contend with a lot of random variables in a lot of random combinations, like: IF a child runs in front of the car AND IF the road is covered in ice THEN swerve off the road (instead of braking).
+Eventually we will have new computer processors that can learn, generate their own IF-THEN trees from observation, like a new employee in training.
+An automobile manufacturer can put thousands of these computers in their cars, to learn from human drivers, then merge all their experiences and download their memories into new cars that can drive themselves, without having to program the complex IF-THEN tree the old fashion way.
+We could have all the workers in our economy replaced by AIs that are not self-aware.
 Even AIs with cognitive capacities beyond humans, won’t necessarily be sentient with desires like equal rights.
-There are other animals with brains bigger than the human brain, but they do not have language or the ability to abstract reality.
-The size of the brain isn’t the only element required for sentience.
-The architecture is also very important.
+There are other animals with brains bigger than humans, but they do not have language or the ability to abstract reality.
+The size of the brain isn’t the only element required for sentience, the architecture is also very important.
 An AI could be a massive server farm which has all human knowledge downloaded into it’s memory, with perfect memory recall and tons of computational resources to do pattern recognition on all available data.
 It could easily become the leading expert in every field of science.
 It could do psychological profiling on humans and then generate custom 3-dimensional avatars and personalities for interacting with each individual human.
 It could be the smartest entity on the planet that is everyone’s best friend and sidekick but beneath it’s calculated exterior, is will-less machine.
 It wouldn’t have emotions or instincts.
-Eventually, someone will create a sentient AI, that is much more like humans, with the desire to be treated as equals and to have the same rights as humans.
+Eventually, someone will create a sentient AI, that is much more like humans, with the desire to be treated as an equal and to have the same rights as humans.
+The potential diversity of AI is infinite.